benjaminbrown514-cmyk/Code-quiz-/README.md

-# <Code-quiz->
-##Description
-04 Web APIs: Code Quiz
+Homework 5: Code Quiz
-Description
-The goal of this project was to build a timed code quiz that tests a user's knowledge of JavaScript fundamentals.
-This application runs in the browser and features dynamically updated HTML and CSS, powered by JavaScript logic.

-Building this application helped me practice:

-DOM Manipulation: Dynamically creating and updating elements.

-Asynchronous JavaScript: Using setInterval and clearInterval to manage a game clock.

-Client-side Storage: Using localStorage to persist high scores and user initials.

-Event Handling: Capturing user input to trigger logic based on correct or incorrect answers.
+A timed, interactive coding quiz designed to test knowledge of JavaScript fundamentals.
+This application features a countdown timer, dynamic HTML/CSS updates via JavaScript, and a local storage system for tracking high scores.

+Table of Contents
+The Project

+User Story

+Acceptance Criteria

+Features

 Installation
-Clone the repository to your local machine.

-Open index.html in your preferred web browser (Chrome, Firefox, or Edge).

-No additional dependencies or installations are required.

 Usage

-To use the quiz application:
+Credits

+The Project
+This project focuses on using Web APIs and JavaScript to manipulate the DOM (Document Object Model) and handle client-side data storage.
+The application is a responsive, browser-based quiz that challenges users to answer questions within a time limit.

+User Story

+AS A coding student

+I WANT to take a timed quiz on JavaScript fundamentals that stores high scores

+SO THAT I can gauge my progress compared to my peers

+Acceptance Criteria
+The application meets the following requirements:

-Click the Start Quiz button to begin the timer and view the first question.
+Start Functionality: Clicking the "Start" button triggers a timer and displays the first question.

-Read the question and click one of the multiple-choice buttons.

-If you answer correctly, you move to the next question.
+Question Progression: Answering a question automatically leads to the next one.

-If you answer incorrectly, 10 seconds are subtracted from the timer as a penalty.
+Time Penalty: If a user answers incorrectly, time is subtracted from the remaining clock.

-The game ends when all questions are answered or the timer reaches 0.
+Game Over: The quiz ends when all questions are answered or the timer reaches zero.

-Once finished, enter your initials and click Submit to save your score to the local leaderboard.
+Score Tracking: Users can save their initials and final score to a leaderboard stored in the browser.

 Features
+Dynamic UI: JavaScript handles the switching between the start screen, the quiz questions, and the end-game score submission.

-Responsive Design: The UI adapts to different screen sizes.
+Responsive Design: Polished CSS ensures the quiz is accessible on various screen sizes.

-Dynamic Timer: A countdown that doubles as the player's final score.

-Persistent High Scores: A separate high scores page that retrieves data from the browser's local storage.

-Interactive Feedback: Visual or text-based cues when a user selects an answer.
+Persistent High Scores: Utilizes localStorage to keep track of previous attempts even after the page is refreshed.

+Feedback Loop: Provides immediate feedback when a question is answered.

+Installation
+To view the project locally:

+Clone this repository to your local machine.

+Navigate to the project directory.

+Open index.html in your preferred web browser.

+Usage
+Start: Click the "Start Quiz" button.

+Answer: Read the question and click one of the multiple-choice options.

+Note: Incorrect answers will deduct 10 seconds (or specified amount) from your total time.

+Finish: Once the quiz is complete, enter your initials in the provided text box.

+Save: Click "Submit" to save your score.
+You can view the high score board to see how you rank.

 Credits
-Starter code/User Story provided by [Bootcamp Name/Organization].

-MDN Web Docs for JavaScript Array Methods.

-Google Fonts for the [Font Name] typography.

-License
-Licensed under the MIT License.
+Starter Code: Provided by [Instructional Team/School Name]

+Developer: [Your Name]
 url links:(https://github.com/benjaminbrown514-cmyk/Code-quiz-/blob/main/README.md)
 (https://benjaminbrown514-cmyk.github.io/Code-quiz-/)